sambanova/ai-starter-kit/quickstart/dedicated/BENCHMARKING_COE.md

 The configuration table in `model_configs_example.csv` details each individual model of the composition that we would like to test, together with other parameters.

 -  `model_name`.
 The name of the model in the bundle.
 -  `input_tokens`.
-Number of input tokens: The number of input tokens in the generated prompt.
-Default: 1000.
+The number of input tokens: The number of input tokens in the generated prompt.
 -  `output_tokens`.
-Number of output tokens: The number of output tokens the LLM can generate.
-Default: 1000.
+The number of output tokens: The number of output tokens the LLM can generate.
 -  `num_requests`.
-Number of total requests: Number of requests sent.
-Default: 10.
+The number of total requests: Number of requests sent.
     Note: the program can timeout before all requests are sent.
     Configure the Timeout parameter in your `benchmarking_scripts/config.yaml` accordingly.
-    The Timeout is the Number of seconds before program times out.
-Default: 600 seconds Statistics (min, max, and mediam) will be calculated over this number of requests.
+    The Timeout is the Number of seconds before the program times out Statistics (min, max, and mediam) will be calculated over this number of requests.
 - `concurrent_requests`.
-Number of concurrent requests: The number of concurrent requests.
-Default: 1.
+The number of concurrent requests.
-    For testing batching-enabled models, this value should be greater than the largest batch_size one needs to test.
+    For testing batching-enabled models, this value should be greater than the largest `batch_size` one needs to test.
     The typical batch sizes that are supported are 1, 4, 8, and 16.
 - `qps`.
 Queries per second: the number of queries that will be sent to the endpoint per second.
     Values QPS<10 are recommended since user can hit rate limits.
-Default: 1.0
+Defaults to 1.0.
 - `qps_distribution`.
 Queries per second distribution: the type of wait time distribution in between requests.
-    User can choose the values 'constant', 'uniform', 'exponential'.
-Default: constant.
+    User can choose the values `constant`, `uniform`, and `exponential`.
+Defaults to constant.
 - `multimodal_img_size`.
 If the model selected is multimodal, then select the pre-set image size to include in the benchmarking requests.
-    There are three categories: Small (500x500px), Medium (1000x1000px) and Large (2000x2000px).
+    There are three categories: `Small` (500x500px), `Medium` (1000x1000px), and `Large` (2000x2000px).
     Otherwise, if model is not multimodal, then leave the value to N/A.

-Notice that the sum of `input_tokens` and `output_tokens` should not exceed the sequence length of the model that we want to test.
+Note that the sum of `input_tokens` and `output_tokens` should not exceed the sequence length of the model that we want to test.
 E.g. if we want to test how a model performs with a sequence lenght of 4096 tokens, we can set `input_tokens` to 4000 and `output_tokens` to 64, so that their sum does not exceed 4096.

 ## Results